flatcar/flatcar-release-mirror/README.md

 --not-files FILTER         Skip files/folders with certain patterns by running
+                           grep -v 'FILTER' on the list of './NAME' entries (e.g., 'vmware\|virtualbox') --only-files FILTER        Mirror files only with certain patterns by running grep 'FILTER' on the list of './NAME' entries (e.g., 'vmware\|virtualbox')
+  NOTE: Only one of two options, --not-files and --only-files, should be used.
-                           grep -v 'FILTER' on the list of './NAME' entries (e.g., 'vmware\|virtualbox') --logfile FILE             Write detailed log to FILE (can also be /dev/stderr) --help                     Show flags
+--logfile FILE             Write detailed log to FILE (can also be /dev/stderr) --help                     Show flags
 ```